Gettysburg College: Academics and student life

 As an independent institution, the college operates under a charter granted in 1832 by the Commonwealth of Pennsylvania.
 The college is governed by a 39-member board of trustees comprising leaders from a range of professions and walks of life.
 Thirty of the college's trustees are graduates of Gettysburg.
 Gettysburg is considered a more selective college, with admission rates recently hovering around 40%.
 The Class of 2022 had a 45.4% acceptance rate, and Gettysburg often competes with comparable schools Dickinson and Franklin & Marshall for applicants.
 83% of the class of 2022 was in the top 25% of their high schools, 62% of students were in the top 10% of their school.

-Nearly 2,600 students, approximately one-half men and one-half women and representing 41 states, Washington, D.C., and 39 countries, attend the college.
-75% of these students come from outside of Pennsylvania.
-Around 85% of the student body will graduate in five years, and almost 60% of graduates will study at least one semester abroad.
-The college has high retention rates, historically hovering around 90%.
+In fall 2025, 2,086 students attended the college, divided approximately evenly between men and women.
+Students came from 62 countries or territories with 71% of US students joining the college from outside of Pennsylvania.
+For students who entered in fall 2019, 79% graduated within six years.

-The college employs 225 full-time faculty, with 100% of the permanent faculty holding a doctorate or highest earned degree in their fields.
-The student/faculty ratio is 10:1, with an average class size of 18 students.
-The college hosts one of only 19 chapters of Phi Beta Kappa in Pennsylvania, as well as 15 other academic honor societies in a variety of disciplines.
+The college employed about 2000 full-time faculty in fall 2025, with 97% holding a doctorate or highest earned degree in their fields.

-Gettysburg is known to be generous with financial aid, with over 70% of students receiving some form of aid.
-The Princeton Review has called Gettysburg a Best Value College, an award given to schools with exceptional financial aid systems and high rates of employment after graduation.
-94% of alumni one year after graduation were either in graduate school or employed.
-This distinction is given to only 150 colleges in the United States, only 8 of which are in Pennsylvania.
-The Princeton Review has also called Gettysburg a College That Pays You Back, ranking the college 11th in Best Schools for Internships, one of only four liberal arts colleges to make the top 25.